 Sebastian is an interdisciplinary artist who graduated from The Glasgow School of Art with Master of Research in Creative Practices and Bachelor of Arts with Honours in Fine Art.

-In the last five years, Sebastian has participated in various exhibitions in several countries, inclusive of the UK, Singapore, and China.
-Some of his recent exhibitions include The Royal Scottish Academy New Contemporaries 16, The 118th Society of Scottish Artists Annual Exhibition, FUTUREPROOF I and II, Pingyao International Photography Festival, Photomakers of NAFA, Glasgow Aye Open House Festival.
-Sebastian’s works showed at The Royal Scottish Academy on six different occasions, including the yearly The Royal Scottish Academy Open Exhibitions and The Society of Scottish Artists Annual Exhibitions.
+In the last five years, Sebastian has participated in various exhibitions in several countries, inclusive of the UK, Singapore, Malaysia, and China.
+Some of his recent exhibitions include The Royal Scottish Academy Open Exhibition 2017, The Royal Scottish Academy New Contemporaries 16, The 118th Society of Scottish Artists Annual Exhibition, FUTUREPROOF I and II, Pingyao International Photography Festival, Photomakers of NAFA, Glasgow Aye Open House Festival.
+Sebastian’s works showed at The Royal Scottish Academy on seven different occasions, including the yearly The Royal Scottish Academy Open Exhibitions and The Society of Scottish Artists Annual Exhibitions.
 In 2013, a work from the series ‘An Inquiry into the Marine Condition’ received The Royal Scottish Academy Latimer Award.
 In 2015, his works were selected for The Royal Scottish Academy New Contemporaries 16, as well as received The Royal Glasgow Institute New Graduate Prize.